Music

 A beautiful dark wood surrounds the windows on four sides, forming a frame a few inches wide.

-And the small shadows tell me that the sun is nearly overhead.
+Curved windows face the deck, and the small shadows tell me the sun is nearly overhead.

 The bed echoes the tower, with its own pillar and platform.